Central Museum (< 1 mile)

 Also teachers may find the site useful for ideas for the best places to take their classes on school journeys with many historical and educational atractions listed

-So, if you've been for great days out with the kids, or a school trip, which isn't shown above, just send in an email and we'll add it on so people visiting on holidays and all the other children in Berkshire can enjoy the great day out as well.
+So, if you've been for great days out with the kids, or a school trip, which isn't shown above, just send in an email and we'll add it on so people visiting on holidays and all the other children in Essex can enjoy the great day out as well.

 Swimming Pools in Southend